Givo29/timediff/README.md

 The Diff function allows you to specify what units to calculate and return.
 This is especially useful when used in conjuction with the running parameter below.

+Note: The order you specify doesn't matter, the function will always calculate from largest to smallest unit.

 ```go
 startDate := DateTime{time.Date(2024, 01, 01, 0, 0, 0, 0, time.UTC)}    // January 1st 2024
 endDate := time.Date(2025, 07, 15, 0, 0, 0, 0, time.UTC)                // July 15th 2025